sunaku/glove80-keymaps/README.md

 This is [my Glove80][1] keymap featuring the [Engram][2]/[mer][3] layouts with [Miryoku][4]-style layers and [home row mods][5].
-Other layouts (QWERTY, Dvorak, and Colemak/DH) and familiar keys (arrows, pinky shifts, function row) are also provided as "training wheels" to aid your transition to the full glory, at your convenience.
+Other layouts (QWERTY, Dvorak, Colemak, Workman) and familiar keys (arrows, pinky shifts, function row) are also provided as "training wheels" to aid your transition to the full glory, at your convenience.